grigoriy1209/cars_control/README.md

 6. Run the development server: poetry run manage.py runserver

+## Importing Postman Collection
+1. Open Postman.
+2. Click on "Import" in the top-left corner.
+3. Select the file located at `postman_colection.json`.
+4. Import and use the API collection for testing.

 ### API Documentation
 The API documentation is available through Swagger UI:
 - API Documentation: http://localhost:8000/api/doc